Clothes irons are an indispensable device that we all have to use, even for only a few hours per week.

 A few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

-If you want to know the exact electricity usage of a clothes iron, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.
+Suppose you want to know the exact electricity usage of a clothes iron.
+In that case, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.

 Clicking on the image below it will redirect you to the Amazon page where you can have a look at the specifications of the power meter we use for our measurements.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look at this YouTube video.
+If you want to find out how to use a plug-in power meter to measure your electricity usage and electricity cost, look at this YouTube video.

 These are some ways that should save you some electricity, and time, while ironing: